flybywiresim/docs/docs/fbw-a32nx/feature-guides/gsxintegration/index.md

 !!! warning "Please Note"
     This guide covers GSX Integration and the features available in the latest FlyByWire [Development Version](../../fbw-versions.md#development-version-recommended).

     If you use the FlyByWire Stable version, you might not have all features available.
-This will be appropriately flagged throughout our doucmentation.
+This will be appropriately flagged throughout our documentation.

 !!! danger "Support"
     The FlyByWire team does not take responsibility for bugs encountered while using GSX.

-    If you're experiencing issues with GSX, please refer to the FSDreamTeam's forums or their discord.
+    If you're experiencing issues with GSX, please refer to the [FSDreamTeam's forums](https://www.fsdreamteam.com/forum/) or their [Discord](https://discord.com/invite/e7DBUe3Ftc).
 The GSX Integration feature provided is regarding GSX interacting with FlyByWire and nothing more.

 !!! abstract "FSDreamteam: [GSX](https://www.fsdreamteam.com/products_gsxpro.html){target=new}:"